haxwithaxe/certdeploy/README.md

 * `needs_chain` (optional) - If this is `true` the `chain.pem` from the relevant lineages will be copied to this client.
 Defaults to `false`.
 * `needs_fullchain` (optional) - If this is `true` the `fullchain.pem` from the relevant lineages will be copied to this client.
 Defaults to `true`.
 * `needs_privkey` (optional) - If this is `true` the `privkey.pem` from the relevant lineages will be copied to this client.
 Defaults to `true`.
+* `push_retries` (optional) - The number of times to retry connecting to this client.
+This must be a positive integer or `0` if set.
+If set, it overrides the server's `push_retries` value for this client. `0` will cause the server to only try to push once (no retries).
+Defaults to ``null``.
+* `push_retry_interval` (optional) - The interval in seconds to wait between retries for this client.
+This must be a positive integer or `0` if set.
+If set, it overrides the server's `push_retry_interval` value for this client.
+Defaults to ``null``.

+##### Client Connection Examples
+* Override the push retries and retry interval for just one client.
+    ```yaml
+    client_configs:
+      - address: 1.2.3.4
+        pubkey: ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIP+H3Nk/9uSa7LHNt8fvCPKKkNFnVE5SGC5tnthf6/OK
+        domains:
+          - example.com
+        push_retries: 42
+        push_retry_interval: 3600
+      - address: 5.6.7.8
+        pubkey: ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIEuhX3Q690lnBhpfGHOs0j4CuCxE3E3jekWehvHRmVKt
+        domains:
+          - example.net
+    ```

 #### Examples